luckychen/fast_PCG/README.md

-Where -i indicates the number of iterations for test, and the -m indicates the matrix for test where matrix should stored in the directory: ../read as a .mtx file (there should be a directory named read at the fathor directory of the executable file, and the matrix file should be a .mtx file)
+Where -i indicates the number of iterations for test, and the -m indicates the matrix for test where matrix should stored in the directory: ../read as a .mtx file (there should be a directory named read at the directory of the executable file, and the matrix file should be a .mtx file)